datacamp/courses-introduction-to-version-control-with-git/README.md

 ### Credit and blame

 1. Go into the directory `regional`.
-2. Who was the last person to change the first line of the file `central.csv`?
+2. How many different commits have been made to `report.txt`?

 ### Viewing differences